Skip to content

 The Python packages include console scripts for most of IREE's native tools like iree-compile and iree-run-module.
 After installing a package from pip, these should be added to your path automatically:

-$ python -m pip install iree-runtime
+$ python -m pip install iree-base-runtime

 $ which iree-run-module